varunkarthik02/Music-App/README.md

-Develop an AWS EC2, S3, API Gateway, Lambda, and DynamoDB based web application.
+To Develop an AWS EC2, S3, API Gateway, Lambda, and DynamoDB based web application.